Using the Past Progressive Verb

 While I was making the brownies, my mother was cooking dinner.

-When you are ready, continue on to the Got It? section for some practice!
+When ready, continue to the Got It? section for some practice!

 Image - Button Next